newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 My post is here, and if we scroll down for the other post we can get, see that as well Now the reason they use this complex structure is to keep track of things like the paragraphs embedded assets like images, headers, Bold attacks, a Tallix and Mawr.
 All of that is mapped out in this object.
 Now the good news is that we don't need to manually parse this and figure out how to render things to the screen.
-`Contentful` actually provides an `npm` library we can install, and it's going to take the json, and it's going to convert it into a set of `React` components that we can render anywhere.
+`Contentful` actually provides an `npm` library we can install, and it's going to take the json, and it's going to convert it into a set of `React component`s that we can render anywhere.
 So it's not just specific to `JavaScript`.
 The library is actually specific to `React`, which makes it really easy to work with.
 So let's install this library and set it up.